top of page

 3. Temperature gradient.
 How cold is the media?

 Both cold air and cold water can expose almost the entire body.
-While it's typical in a cryochamber to cover the ears, hands, and feet, in an ice bath the head remains out of the water -- except perhaps for a brief dunk.
+In a cryochamber it's typical to cover the ears, hands, and feet, in an ice bath the head remains out of the water -- except perhaps for a brief dunk.
 So cryochamber and ice bath expose about the same amount of skin to the cold.

 However, the two media differ in their thermal conductivity.
 The fastest method of heat extraction is solid ice in direct contact with the skin.
 Second fastest is cold water, followed by cold air.
 That means that for cold air to extract the same amount of heat in the same time as an ice bath, the temperature gradient in a cryochamber has to be much, much larger.